Amr9876/music-sharing-microservices/README.md

 # Music Sharing Microservices 🎵

-This project is a demonstration of my knowledge and skills in using **golang**, **nodejs** and **microservices architecture**.
+I built this project in my own and it is a demonstration of my personal knowledge and skills in using **golang**, **nodejs** and **microservices architecture**.
 The goal of this project is to create a music sharing platform that allows users to upload, listen, like, and organize their favorite songs and playlists. 🎧

 ## Project Overview 📋